SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_NSG9000_6G.md

 # Harmonic NSG9000 6G

-The **Harmonic NSG9000 6G** v.1.0.0.3 is an HTTP driver that is used to control and monitor NSG9000 6G devices.
+The **Harmonic NSG9000 6G** v.1.0.0.3 is an HTTP connector that is used to control and monitor NSG9000 6G devices.

 ## About